 Below you will find a list of places to see based on the neighborhood.

-St. Sophia Cathedral (make sure to get a ticket to go inside the 11th/17th century cathedral)
+St. Sophia Cathedral – Make sure to get a ticket to go inside this 11th/17th century cathedral.

-St. Sophia Bell Tower (you can get tickets to go up and see a view of this hilly city)
+St. Sophia Bell Tower – This is part of the St. Sophia Cathedral premise.
+You can get tickets to go up and see a view of this hilly city.

-Shopping on Andriivs’kyi Descent (great place to pick up souvenirs.)
+Shopping on Andriivs’kyi Descent – A great place to pick up souvenirs.

-Chernobyl National Museum (need English audio guide – This is a good option if you are not going to make it out to Chernobyl for a day trip)
+Chernobyl National Museum: This is a good option if you are not going to make it out to Chernobyl for a day trip.
+(Pro-tip: get an English audio guide as all the information is written in Ukrainian).

 Kyivo-Pechers’ka Lavra Church